top of page

 • Low-volume surgeon

-• Non-accredited OR
+• Non-accredited operating room

 • Shortcuts in pre-op or post-op care

-Eyelid complications are extremely complex to fix — and revision surgery is far more expensive.
+Eyelid complications are extremely complex to fix, and revision surgery is far more expensive.

 Signs You’re Getting a Fair Price for Eyelid Surgery